A poem by Aaron Krol

 KR Editors and Staff offer holiday reading selections for all the people on your list!

 “The beautiful thing about short-shorts is they can be so different from each other.”

 The Kenyon Review is pleased to present In Memoriam, a space for remembering notable contributors to the pages of KR.
 We regret the loss of their voices from the world of arts and letters.

 KR remembers Mark Strand, 1934-2014

 Volume XXXVI | Number 4

 Selections from our latest issue available now:

-Check out summer reading recommendations from our editors and staff.
-Wishing you happy reading this summer!
+Check out holiday reading recommendations from our editors and staff.
+Wishing you happy reading this holiday season!

 David Lynn tells Why We Chose It, a letter to our subscribers, and more!